-Being able to persuade through influence is a key skill, as the customer feels they are still in control and have the ability to ask questions, reason on things, think rationally as well as emotionally and not be forced to make decisions they might regret later.
+Being able to persuade through influence is a key skill, as the customer feels they are still in control and can ask questions, reason on things, think rationally as well as emotionally and not be forced to make decisions they might regret later.

 The third level of effecting others can be seen as Manipulation.
 This is the action of forcing someone in a clever or unscrupulous way, getting what you want by ignoring or harming others’ desires.
-Manipulators use charm, persuasion, coaxing, and misdirection, and are often brought to mind when jokes about forceful salespeople are discussed.
+Manipulators use charm, persuasion, coaxing, and misdirection, and are often suggested when jokes about forceful salespeople are discussed.

 So, what does this mean to us in sales?
-Naturally we should consider the customer’s position as we are discussing the options they have available.
-MTD Sales’s research has shown that a mixture of up-front, passive, direct influence followed by clear, two-way, affiliative, conscious, open persuasion is the most effective form of discussion, as the customer feels they are making decisions right for them or their business, without the pressure or being forced into something they may regret later.
+Naturally we should consider the customer’s position as we are discussing the options, they have available.
+Our research has shown that a mixture of up-front, passive, direct influence followed by clear, two-way, affiliative, conscious, open persuasion is the most effective form of discussion, as the customer feels they are making decisions right for them or their business, without the pressure or being forced into something they may regret later.